Last Updated on March 9, 2021 by Julia Wilson

-- Open pyometra: The cervix is open, and pus drains out of the vagina.
+- Open pyometra: The cervix is open, and the pus drains out of the vagina.
 This is often cream, pink or brown in colour, and has an offensive odour.

-- Closed pyometra: As the uterus is closed, pus is unable to drain from the vagina and therefore collects in the uterus.
+- Closed pyometra: As the uterus is closed, the pus is unable to drain from the vagina and therefore collects in the uterus.